Christian denomination: Spiritual Christianity

-Spiritual Christianity, inclusive of the Molokans and Doukhobors emerged in Russia, each containing a unique tradition.
-The Doukhobor have maintained close association with Mennonite Anabaptist Christians and Quaker Christians due to analogous religious practices; all of these groups are furthermore collectively considered to be peace churches due to their belief in pacifism.
+Spiritual Christianity, inclusive of the Molokans, Pryguny, Dukh-i-zhizniki, Doukhobors, and numerous tribal faiths, emerged in Russia, each containing a unique tradition.
+The Doukhobors have maintained close association with Mennonite Anabaptist Christians and Quaker Christians due to analogous religious practices; all of these groups are furthermore collectively considered to be peace churches due to their belief in pacifism.

 Other movements

 Protestant denominations have shown a strong tendency towards diversification and fragmentation, giving rise to numerous churches and movements, especially in Anglo-American religious history, where the process is cast in terms of a series of "Great Awakenings".

-The most recent wave of diversification, known as the Fourth Great Awakening took place during the 1960s to 1980s and resulted in phenomena such as the Charismatic Movement, the Jesus movement, and a great number of parachurch organizations based in Evangelicalism.
+The most recent wave of diversification, known as the Fourth Great Awakening took place during the 1960s to 1980s and resulted in phenomena such as the Charismatic Movement, the Jesus movement, and a number of parachurch organizations based in Evangelicalism.

 Many independent churches and movements consider themselves to be non-denominational, but may vary greatly in doctrine.
 Many of these, like the local churches movement, reflect the core teachings of traditional Christianity.
 Others however, such as The Way International, have been denounced as cults by the Christian anti-cult movement.
 Further, others may have similar doctrine to mainline churches but incorporate a multi-faith and ecumenical model such as the Interfaith-Ecumenical Church (IEC) that is based entirely in a virtual and international model.

 Two movements, which are entirely unrelated in their founding, but share a common element of an additional Messiah (or incarnation of Christ) are the Unification Church and the Rastafari movement.
 These movements fall outside of traditional taxonomies of Christian groups, though both cite the Christian Bible as a basis for their beliefs.

 Syncretism of Christian beliefs with local and tribal religions is a phenomenon that occurs throughout the world.
 An example of this is the Native American Church.
 The ceremonies of this group are strongly tied to the use of peyote.
 (Parallels may be drawn here with the Rastafari spiritual use of cannabis.)
 While traditions vary from tribe to tribe, they often include a belief in Jesus as a Native American cultural hero, an intercessor for man, or a spiritual guardian; belief in the Bible; and an association of Jesus with peyote.

 There are also some Christians that reject organized religion altogether.
 Some Christian anarchists—often those of a Protestant background—believe that the original teachings of Jesus were corrupted by Roman statism (compare Early Christianity and State church of the Roman Empire), and that earthly authority such as government, or indeed the established Church, do not and should not have power over them.
 Following "The Golden Rule", many oppose the use of physical force in any circumstance, and advocate nonviolence.
 The Russian novelist Leo Tolstoy wrote The Kingdom of God Is Within You, and was a Christian anarchist.